-No. Description 10.25†† Manufacturing Agreement, dated February 6, 2008, by and between Bayer HealthCare, LLC, and Cumberland Pharmaceuticals Inc. 21 Subsidiaries of Cumberland Pharmaceuticals Inc. 23.1 Consent of KPMG LLP.
+No. Description 10.24.1 Second Agreement to Amended and Restated Lease Agreement, dated January 9, 2006, by and between The Gateway to Nashville LLC and Cumberland Emerging Technologies, Inc. 10.25†† Manufacturing Agreement, dated February 6, 2008, by and between Bayer HealthCare, LLC, and Cumberland Pharmaceuticals Inc. 10.26# Employment Agreement effective as of July 1, 2008 by and between Martin E. Cearnal and Cumberland Pharmaceuticals Inc. 21 Subsidiaries of Cumberland Pharmaceuticals Inc. 23.1 Consent of KPMG LLP.
 23.2 Consent of Adams and Reese, LLP (contained in Exhibit 5).
 23.3 Consent of Morgan Joseph & Co.
 Inc. 24 Powers of Attorney (contained on the signature page of the Registration Statement on Form S-1 filed on May 1, 2007).
 Previously filed.

-Indicates a management contract or compensatory plan.

-† Confidential treatment has been granted for portions of this exhibit.
-These portions have been omitted from the Registration Statement and submitted separately to the Securities and Exchange Commission.

-†† Confidential treatment has been requested for portions of this exhibit.
+- # Indicates a management contract or compensatory plan. - † Confidential treatment has been granted for portions of this exhibit.
+These portions have been omitted from the Registration Statement and submitted separately to the Securities and Exchange Commission. - †† Confidential treatment has been requested for portions of this exhibit.
 These portions have been omitted from the Registration Statement and submitted separately to the Securities and Exchange Commission.